Tesfamariam-Gebre/telegram-data-exporter-android/QUICK_START.md

 ## ⏱️ What to Expect

-- Discussion response: 1-4 weeks
+- Issue response: 1-4 weeks
 - PR review: 2-8 weeks
 - Be patient!
 Large projects move slowly.